shraddhauser/BlackboxMD/README.md

 #  BLACKBOX MD
 ### Explainable AI Second Opinion System for Misdiagnosis Prevention
+(currently planning to create system for specific 2-3 disease)

 > *"The doctor isn't wrong.
 The AI just wants to show its work."*